Hassane Kamara

-Hassane Kamara (born 5 March 1994) is a professional footballer who plays as a left back or left wing-back for Serie A club Udinese.
-Born in France, he plays for the Ivory Coast national team.
+Hassane Kamara (born 5 March 1994) is a professional footballer who plays as a left-back or left wing-back for Serie A club Udinese.
+Born in France, he played for the Ivory Coast national team.

 Club career

 Châteauroux

 Kamara is a youth exponent of Châteauroux.
-He made his Ligue 2 debut for the club on 4 April 2014 in a match against Clermont.
+He made his Ligue 2 debut for the club on 4 April 2014, in a match against Clermont.
 On 2 May 2014, he scored his first league goal in a match against Laval.

 Reims

-In August 2015, Kamara signed with Reims before joining Paris FC on loan.
+In August 2015, Kamara signed for Reims before joining Paris FC on loan.
 He helped Reims win the 2017–18 Ligue 2, achieving promotion to Ligue 1 for the 2018–19 season.

 Nice

-On 26 June 2020, Kamara signed with Nice for an undisclosed fee reported to be around €4 million euros.
+On 26 June 2020, Kamara signed for fellow French side Nice for an undisclosed fee reported to be around €4 million euros.

 Watford

-On 4 January 2022, Kamara signed for English club Watford on a contract until June 2025.
-He scored his first Watford goal in the 5-1 defeat to the league leaders Manchester City.
-On 7 May 2022, in the game against their manager Roy Hodgson's return to Selhurst Park, Kamara was sent off by two yellow cards after in the first half he gave away a penalty due to a handball.
-His team would go on to lose 1-0 against Crystal Palace and be relegated from the Premier League for the fourth time.
+On 4 January 2022, Kamara signed for English club Watford on a three-and-a-half-year contract until June 2025.
+He scored his first Premier League goal for the club in a 5–1 defeat to then-league leaders Manchester City.
+On 7 May 2022, in the game against their manager Roy Hodgson's return to Selhurst Park, Kamara was sent off in the first-half after receiving two yellow cards.
+He gave away a penalty due to a handball.
+His team would go on to lose 1–0 against Crystal Palace and be relegated from the Premier League for a fourth time.

-Udinese
+Udinese and Watford loan return

-On 23 August 2022, Kamara signed for Serie A club Udinese for an undisclosed fee, returning on loan to Watford for the 2022–23 season.
+On 23 August 2022, Kamara signed for Serie A club Udinese for an undisclosed fee, and immediately returned on loan to Watford for the 2022–23 season.

 International career

 Kamara holds French, Malian, Gambian and Ivorian nationalities.
-He rejected a callup to the Gambia national team in March 2017.
+He rejected a call-up to the Gambia national team in March 2017.
 He debuted for the Ivory Coast national team in a friendly 2–1 win over Burkina Faso on 5 June 2021.